CAGab/plLavanderProject/README.md

 Member: Reyes, Jayce

-Student Information and Attendance Checker (SIAC)
+Course Information and Attendance Checker (CIAC)

 An app intended to keep record a list of students in a class along with their full name and check their attendance.